China-UK-ZSL/Resources_for_KZSL/README.md

 ## 4. Zero-shot Knowledge Graph Completion (ZS-KGC)
 *ZS-KGC here refers to predicting (completing) KG facts with relations that have never appeared in the training facts.*
-In our resources, we employ two standard ZS-KGC benchmarks **NELL-ZS** and **Wikidata-ZS** extracted from NELL and Wikidata, respectively.
+In our resources, we employ two standard ZS-KGC benchmarks **NELL-ZS** and **Wiki-ZS** extracted from NELL and Wikidata, respectively.
 For each benchmark, we build an ontological schema as external knowledge, including relation semantics expressed by RDFS, such as relation and concept hierarchy, relation domain and range, relation semantics expressed by OWL, including relation characteristics (e.g., symmetry) and inter-relation relationships (e.g., composition), and textual meta data of relations and concepts.